gregpierre/cyber-lab-vm/README.md

 A virtual cybersecurity lab environment built on **Kali Linux 2025.3 (VMware Workstation)** — designed for hands-on exploration of **offensive, defensive, and analytical security tools**.

-> 💡 *Created as part of my personal cybersecurity portfolio.
-This project demonstrates practical skills in penetration testing, network defense, and security research.*
+> 💡 *Part of my personal cybersecurity learning environment.
+This project provides a ready-to-use Kali Linux lab preconfigured for both offensive and defensive tool exploration.*

 ---